The Strong Standard

 Charlotte & Huntersville Braces

 Dr. Selden uses orthodontic braces to correct crooked and crowded teeth, misaligned bites, and jaw problems.
 You’ll also often find that braces help with any trouble you may have eating, speaking, or cleaning your teeth, as these are often tied to issues with tooth and jaw alignment.

 What Are Braces Made Of?

-Dr. Selden uses durable brackets, made from a mix of stainless steel, nickel, and other metals, and feature little hooks or doors where we thread a wire.
+Dr. Selden uses special brackets, made from a mix of stainless steel, nickel, and other metals, that feature little hooks or doors used to hold the wire in place.

-Your Charlotte and Huntersville braces experts secure the brackets by closing the door or placing an elastic over the top of the wire.
+Your helpful Charlotte and Huntersville braces team will then close the door or affix an elastic over the wire top to secure it in place.

-This pressure pulls your upper jaw backward to correct an overbite or the lower jaw back to correct an underbite.
-At Selden Orthodontics, we use rubber bands for many different situations, especially when we want to put extra pressure on the teeth or jaws.
+This will allow pressure to pull your upper jaw backward to correct an overbite or the lower jaw back to correct an underbite.
+At Selden Orthodontics, we use rubber bands for all sorts of orthodontic issues, particularly if we want to put extra pressure on the teeth or jaws.

-Normally, the wire attaches to all of your bottom or upper teeth, but Dr. Selden may leave out specific sections by cutting the wire if he thinks it’s better for your treatment plan.
+Typically we’ll attach the wire to all of your bottom or upper teeth, but Dr. Selden may leave out specific sections by cutting the wire if he feels it’s the best thing for your treatment plan.